-- The accounts are benchmarked to the Barclays U.S. MBS Index and typically maintain duration between 2.5 and 5 years.
+- The accounts are benchmarked to the Bloomberg U.S. MBS Index and typically maintain duration between 2.5 and 5 years.

 - Duration of client portfolios is typically maintained +/- 1 year of the benchmark index and portfolio returns are generally expected to track the index closely.
 Cash is not held as a tactical allocation.
 No derivatives are used.

-The Barclays U.S. MBS Index contains exclusively agency mortgage-backed pass-through securities (both fixed-rate and hybrid ARM) issued by Ginnie Mae (GNMA), Fannie Mae (FNMA), and Freddie Mac (FHLMC).
-Both DBF returns and index returns reflect the reinvestment of dividends and other earnings.
-Indices are included for comparison purposes only and do not include transaction costs.
+The Bloomberg U.S. MBS Index contains exclusively agency mortgage-backed pass-through securities issued by Ginnie Mae (GNMA), Fannie Mae (FNMA), and Freddie Mac (FHLMC).
+Index returns include the reinvestment of income and dividends but do not include management fees and transaction costs.
+Indices are included for comparison purposes only.
 Volatility, number of issues, capitalization size, year-to-year return history, and other security attributes of the indices differ from the attributes of the DBF portfolios.